 It can feel hard to turn to other people at this time of year; who wants to feel like the killjoy bringing down everyone’s happiness?
 From the other side it looks like everyone else’s life is perfect; meanwhile, you are desperately trying to avoid the “what are you doing for Christmas?” conversations or trying not to cry at the thought that you may not be with your children this year.

-But what if you don’t have someone close to support you at this time of year; what if the Christmas planning, the expectation to feel festive and the emotions of grief all feel too overwhelming?
+But what if you don’t have someone close to support you at this time of year?
+What if the Christmas planning, the expectation to feel festive and the emotions of grief all feel too overwhelming?
 Maybe all you want to do is hide away until January.
-I remember feeling a particular sense of wanting the year to be over so that I could put it behind me and start afresh.
-This is when it is important to be kind to yourself; life goes on and while others go about their Christmassy business, seemingly oblivious to your heartache, the world can feel harsh.
+I remember feeling like I wanted the year to be over so that I could put it behind me and start afresh.
+This is when it is important to be kind to yourself.
+Life goes on and while others go about their Christmas business, seemingly oblivious to your heartache, the world can feel harsh.
 Take time out for yourself to honour your own feelings, letting yourself express any sad or angry emotions.
 Give yourself a boost in whatever way works for you, whether it’s going for a run or eating chocolates on the sofa.
 Give yourself permission to do as much or as little socialising as you wish.
 If you need to just watch Christmas movies and weep, then do it.